Export WhatsApp Group Chats to Google Sheets & Excel in Spain: Guide

 Before diving into the extraction process, ensure you have the following in place:

-- A WhatsApp Business account with administrative access to the group.
+- A WhatsApp Business API account with administrative access to the group.

-- The latest version of the WhatsApp Marketing Tool installed on your device.
+- The latest version of a herramienta de WhatsApp Marketing or plataforma de envío masivo installed on your device.

 - Access to a Google account with Google Sheets enabled.

-- Optional: A Zapier or Integromat (Make) account for advanced automation.
+- Optional: A Zapier or Make (Integromat) account for advanced automation.

 - Optional: Basic familiarity with Google Apps Script or Python if you prefer custom solutions.